nancyma713/eventdark/README.md

 * CRUD: Creating, reading, updating, and deleting events
 * Event registrations and event bookmarking
 * Ability to browse by category
+* Ability to search for events by title or description

 ## Technologies Used